Evertras/simple-homemanager/README.md

 The documentation for Nix is a headache to wade through and understand in one go.
 Piecing together random blog posts diving into all the flashy fun cool stuff is painful, and many of them are old/stale.
 Simple, practical starter guides for using [home manager](https://github.com/nix-community/home-manager) were surprisingly difficult to find.
 Maybe I was just missing them.

 Regardless, **this is the guide I wish I had when I started**.
 All I wanted was a foundation to start playing with and build on.
-So here you go.
+So here you go: a low-nonsense guide to getting started with Home Manager with Flakes.

-Simple home manager with flakes.

 ## Start the journey

-### Assumptions / Housekeeping
+### Assumptions Housekeeping

 I assume you are running Linux of some sort.
 This may work on Mac too, but I haven't tried it.